lse-my474/lse-my474.github.io/index.md

 There will be 5 timed quizzes administered on Qualtrics and linked to on Moodle.
 These quizzes will be based on lecture, seminars, and readings.
 The quiz will be released on Moodle at 8:00am on Thursdays of weeks 2, 4, 7, 9, and 11.
 You can start any time between 8:00am and 10:00pm, but the quiz is timed and must be completed within 15 minutes.
 Once the Moodle quiz is opened, you will have 15 minutes to complete it.
 The quiz must be submitted by 10:00pm.

-#### Take Home Assessment for PhD students enrolled in MY574 (Due Monday, May 23, by 2pm, 30% of total mark)
+#### Take Home Assessment for PhD students enrolled in MY574 (Due Tuesday, May 23, by 2pm, 30% of total mark)

 PhD students are expected to submit a 3000-word paper in which they identify and contextualize a relevant social data science problem related to their dissertation research, find suitable data to address it, plan and conduct extensive machine learning analysis on the data, and present the findings.
 Marking of these assessments will be at a level appropriate for PhD students.